Designing UI Using Stack Views

 Adapting Stack Views Using Size Classes

 Now that you've already built a nice UI using stack views, have you tested the layout in landscape orientation?
-If you turn the iPhone simulator sideway, the UI in landscape orientation looks like this:
+If you turn the iPhone (or iPad) simulator sideway, the UI in landscape orientation looks like this:

 It still looks pretty good on iPad.
 But it looks a bit weird on iPhone.
 There are a couple of things I want to customize to make it look better:

 - Move the whole stack view a little bit closer to the top edge of the view.